4GeeksAcademy/machine-learning-content/export/boosting-algorithms.md

 OUTPUT:0.834
 ```

-> n_estimators stands for how many trees we want to grow
+> n_estimators stands for how many tree we want to grow

 ## What is XGBoost?